Lesson 26 of 55: Multimodal MCP – Images, PDFs, and Audio With Google Gemini

 What to Check Right Now

-Extended Thinking Mode with MCP Tools in Claude 3.7
+Lesson 22 of 55: Claude Extended Thinking Mode With MCP Tools

 Claude 3.7 Sonnet introduced extended thinking – a mode where the model spends additional compute on internal reasoning before producing its response.
 When combined with MCP tools, extended thinking transforms how the model approaches complex multi-step tasks: instead of immediately deciding to call a tool, Claude reasons through what it knows, what it needs, which tools would help, and what order to call them in.
 The result is dramatically fewer redundant tool calls and significantly better decisions on ambiguous tasks.